MixEmergency Manual

 Arrangement - Controls the arrangement of panels on the output window.

-Enable Frame Blending - The option enables frame blending for videos, resulting in smoother video when scratching at slower speeds.
+Enable Frame Blending - This option enables frame blending for videos, resulting in smoother video when scratching at slower speeds.

 Enter full screen on startup - This option automatically activates full screen mode when the application launches.
 This will only occur when an external monitor is detected.